-Non-visible quality (NSI)
+Non-visual quality (NSI)

-The material is not visible because the load-bearing walls and ceilings are subsequently covered on-site.
-In accordance with the requirements of European approval the selection of the initial lamellae is, purely for structural reasons, from strength class C24 and with a small proportion of strength class C16.
+The building material is not visible, as the load-bearing walls and ceilings are subsequently clad on site.
+In accordance with the specifications of the European approval, the selection of the initial lamellae is made purely from a static point of view from strength class C24 and with a small proportion from strength class C16.